"Good boy!" a ninja exclaimed happily as he shuffled a flashcard to the middle of the small deck he was holding.

 "Why are you teaching and encouraging IT?" asked the man's partner who'd gone out to get lunch and come back to find his partner actually interacting with their charge rather than merely watching it like they usually did.

-The man guiltily slid the flashcards back into the kunai pouch where they had previously been concealed.
+The man who had been interacting with "IT" guiltily slid the flashcards back into the kunai pouch where they had previously been concealed.
 After a moment's thought, he studied his partner in a considering manner and then worked up his nerve for something.

-"We've got the seven to two shift for the foreseeable future right?" the man said carefully, in a tone of voice that raised his partners hackles slightly due to the fact that it almost sounded like the man was sounding him out for an act of treason.
+"We've got the seven to two shift for the foreseeable future right?" the man with the flashcards said carefully, in a tone of voice that raised his partners hackles slightly due to the fact that it almost sounded like the man was sounding him out for an act of treason.

 "Yes." his partner replied, not getting what his partner was getting at and hoping it wasn't what he was starting to think it was, because he liked his partner and didn't want to kill him after being his teammate for years.